PdxCodeGuild/Class_Runtime_Terrors/3 JavaScript/docs/20 - How does JS work.md

 ## Call Stack

-Think about one line of bricks stacked vertically.
-A bit like Jenga the game.
-Every time a function gets executed in JavaScript, a brick (the function itself) gets added to the Stack.
+You should imagine the call stack like one line of bricks stacked vertically.
+Bricks repesent code or functions.
+Every time a function gets executed in JavaScript, a brick gets added to the Stack.
 After its execution, it is removed from the stack.
 Slow code can be temporarily queued in a secondary queue (*task queue*).

-How does it end there?
+How does slow code end up in a separate queue?
 Thanks to a callback function.
-The queued code can be brought back to the call stack for its final execution by the event loop.
+Then, the queued code can be brought back to the call stack for its final execution by the event loop.

 ## Queue (task queue)